 If you use your golf cart like I do for golfing, you need to be sure your tires are "golf course approved."
 Certain off-road treads are not allowed on golf courses so be sure to check with your local golf course before making a new tire purchase.

-It's a "beefier" tire compared to an 8" tire.
+It's a "beefier" tire compared to the standard tire.
 I love the smoother ride and the more custom look it provides.
 Also because I spent a lot of money on custom golf cart wheels, I wanted a long lasting and durable tire.

 You can always find the current size of your tires by checking the sidewalls - all of the tire info is printed right there.